 Diageo, Ethiopia: ‘Deep dive’ impact study of Diageo’s programme to support smallholder barley producers in two Zones of Oromia Region.
 48 interviews and 8 focus groups across two farmer’s groups in each Zone.
 Carried out by Bath SDR between July – September 2016.
 Diageo have shared their summary of the report here.

 Aga Khan Development Network, Pakistan.
 Two QuIP studies commissioned by Aga Khan Development Network in northern Pakistan.
 The first evaluated Aga Khan Foundation‘s ‘Satpara Development Project’ (24 interviews and 4 focus groups) and the second evaluated Aga Khan Rural Support Programme‘s ‘Food Security Project, Programme for Resource Poor Valleys’ (48 interviews and 8 focus groups).
 Both carried out by Bath SDR between May – September 2019.

-Send a Cow, Ethiopia: Evaluation of Send a Cow‘s ‘Sustainable Agriculture and Rural Opportunities’ programme in Southern Ethiopia.
+Send a Cow (now Ripple effect), Ethiopia: Evaluation of Send a Cow‘s ‘Sustainable Agriculture and Rural Opportunities’ programme in Southern Ethiopia.
 36 interviews and 6 focus groups conducted across three kebeles.
 Carried out by Bath SDR between December 2018 – January 2019.

 Self Help Africa, Burkina Faso: Evaluation of Bill and Melinda Gates Foundation project, ‘Realising Agricultural Productivity Gains’.
 24 interviews and 4 focus groups.
 Carried out by Bath SDR between October – December 2017.